 Not everyone agrees with the comparison (because everything is a topic for disagreement and debate these days, naturally).
 For every dog owner who asserts that

 she's every bit as much a mother as one of the ultra-prolific Duggars, there's an online naysayer who takes issue with the term "dog mom."
 One such article, on The Cut, argued that raising pets is different from raising children because pet owners aren't in it to help their offspring become independent and responsible members of society.
 A rebuttal, published on HelloGiggles, offered a thoughtful counterpoint.
 No, the writer acknowledged, caring for a pet isn't precisely the same as giving birth and bringing up a child to adulthood.
 Still, she argued, But anyone who takes in a creature who then relies on them to keep them sheltered, fed, and loved is a parent.
 It doesn't matter if that creature is a child, a dog, a cat, or even a fish.
 It's an unpaid job that is based on loving selflessly and unconditionally, and anyone willing to do that job gets the title of "parent."

 So how can you tell if you're a true

 dog mom?
 Here are some unmistakable signs.

-1You honestly consider yourself your dog's parent.
+1 You honestly consider yourself your dog's parent.

 this PuckerMob writer and dog mom did.
 You love, care for, protect, socialize, and bond with your fur child just as devotedly as a mother of a human infant does.
 So what if your baby isn't going to grow up to get a driver's license or a master's degree?
 If anything, you've got the heavier responsibility of knowing your dog will be dependent on you for its entire life.
 No empty-nest syndrome for you!
 2 You don't have a dog; you have a "fur baby."

 nobodycalls themselves a dog's "master" anymore.)
 So when you refer to your animal companion, you say "fur baby" without a hint of irony.
 3 Your selfies include your dog.

 Just as a mother of small humans overloads the memory card of her handhelds with photos of her smiling, crying, and sleeping offspring, a dog mom never misses an opportunity to capture a moment in time with her furry baby.

 4 You dress your dog almost as well as you dress yourself.